 Roughrider Exploration Limited ("Roughrider" or the "Company") was incorporated on December 7, 2011 under the British Columbia Business Corporations Act.
 The Company is listed on the TSX Venture Exchange as a Tier 2 Mining Issuer.
 The principal business of the Company is the exploration and evaluation of mineral properties.
-The principal focus of the Company is exploring the Genesis property, a uranium project located to the northeast of the Athabasca Basin in Saskatchewan.
+The principal focus of the Company is exploring its portfolio of mineral properties, including the Genesis property, a uranium project located to the northeast of the Athabasca Basin in Saskatchewan, the Iron Butte property, a gold-silver project in Nevada, and the Silver Ace and Sterling properties in central British Columbia.

-The address of the Company's head office is Suite 420 - 625 Howe Street, Vancouver, British Columbia, Canada V6C 2T6.
-The address of the Company's registered office is 2500 - 700 West Georgia Street, Vancouver, British Columbia, Canada V7Y 1B3.
+The address of the Company's head office is Suite 420 - 625 Howe Street, Vancouver, British Columbia, Canada, V6C 2T6.
+The address of the Company's registered office is 2500 - 700 West Georgia Street, Vancouver, British Columbia, Canada, V7Y 1B3.